RolandDreger/alt-text-4-indesign/Documentation/alt-text-4-indesign_documentation.en.md

 The *Alt-text-4-InDesign* plug-in is designed to help you create alternative texts for images and graphics in *Adobe InDesign*.

+## Installation

+Installation is done via the Adobe Creative Cloud application (Stock and Marketplace) or [Adobe Exchange](https://exchange.adobe.com/apps/cc/1c6b7a83/alt-text-for-indesign).
+Updates can also be installed via this application.

+## License

+The license purchased via Adobe Exchange (Stock and Marketplace) is a single user license.
+Requests to the OpenAI Large Language Model (LLM) are included.
+(Fair Use Policy) Inquiries regarding an Enterprise license to [roland.dreger@ik.me](mailto:roland.dreger@ik.me).

+The license key is entered in the `Settings` tab of the panel.

 ## Alternate Text

 Alternative text, also known as ALT text, is an essential component of accessible documents.
 It is used to describe non-textual content such as images or graphics and can be read and reproduced by assistive technologies such as screen readers.